El Greco: Influence on other artists

+Diego Velázquez was one of the earliest artists influenced by El Greco.
+The former positioned the main characters of his paintings in the same manner as the latter, and painted the folds in the clothes in a similar fashion.
+In his composition, as well as in El Greco's, there is a radiant dove at the top and swirling clouds that surround the figures.
+According to Charles Henry Caffin:

+Velázquez's Portrait of Innocent X, as well as his (now lost) portrait of Cardinal Borja, were also influenced by El Greco.

+El Greco influenced several other Spanish painters after him, including Francisco Goya.
+According to art historian José Luis Morales y Marín:

 According to Efi Foundoulaki, "painters and theoreticians from the beginning of the 20th century 'discovered' a new El Greco but in process they also discovered and revealed their own selves".
 His expressiveness and colors influenced Eugène Delacroix and Édouard Manet.
 To the Blaue Reiter group in Munich in 1912, El Greco typified that mystical inner construction that it was the task of their generation to rediscover.
 The first painter who appears to have noticed the structural code in the morphology of the mature El Greco was Paul Cézanne, one of the forerunners of Cubism.
 Comparative morphological analyses of the two painters revealed their common elements, such as the distortion of the human body, the reddish and (in appearance only) unworked backgrounds and the similarities in the rendering of space.
 According to Brown, "Cézanne and El Greco are spiritual brothers despite the centuries which separate them".
 Fry observed that Cézanne drew from "his great discovery of the permeation of every part of the design with a uniform and continuous plastic theme".

 The Symbolists, and Pablo Picasso during his Blue Period, drew on the cold tonality of El Greco, utilizing the anatomy of his ascetic figures.
 While Picasso was working on his Proto-Cubist Les Demoiselles d'Avignon, he visited his friend Ignacio Zuloaga in his studio in Paris and studied El Greco's Opening of the Fifth Seal (owned by Zuloaga since 1897).
 The relation between Les Demoiselles d'Avignon and the Opening of the Fifth Seal was pinpointed in the early 1980s, when the stylistic similarities and the relationship between the motifs of both works were analysed.

+Salvador Dali was also influenced by El Greco.
+He considered him to have been one of the "Five Spanish Immortals" (alongside El Cid, Velázquez, Cervantes and Don Quixote), drawing a portrait of him in 1965.
+According to Dali, El Greco seemed to be "impregnated with all the savors, the substance and quintessence of the ascetic and mystical Spanish spirit" and, despite not being Spanish, "he became more Spanish than the Spaniards themselves".